electron/electronjs.org-old/data/blog/search.md

 ## Tutorials

 Electron has an ever-growing collection of tutorials to complement its API documentation.
-Now you can more easily find all tutorials on a given topic, right alongside related API documentation.
+Now you can more easily find tutorials on a given topic, right alongside related API documentation.

 Looking for security best practices?
 Search for [`security`].